felixoakz/.files/README.md

+# DOTFILES

-### This collection is set up to be easily cloned and symlinked using GNU Stow.
+## This collection is set up to be easily cloned and symlinked using GNU Stow.

 - **.config/**: Contains configurations for various tools and environments such as nvim, kitty, hypr, - and more.